top of page

 The Maine branch of Kadampa Meditation Center Boston aims to make meditation classes as accessible as possible, holding weekly classes on meditation and modern Buddhism that are open to everyone regardless of age, race, gender, sexual orientation, or faith.
 You don’t have to be a Buddhist to learn how to meditate or to benefit from it.
 We wish to inspire and empower people to reach their full spiritual potential, in order to be of greatest benefit to their family and friends and, by developing inner peace, be active contributors to world peace.

-We hold weekly, drop-in meditation classes at Portland New Church on Tuesdays at 6:00pm with our Portland-based teacher Clare Morin, and workshops on Saturdays, often with our resident teacher from Boston,
+We hold weekly, drop-in meditation classes at Portland New Church on 1st and 3rd Tuesdays at 6:00pm with our Portland-based teacher Clare Morin, and workshops on Saturdays, often with our resident teacher from Boston,

 Gen Kelsang Khedrub.
 Everyone is welcome!
 More info: www.MeditationInMaine.org